michaelbrant/django-backend/README.md

 ### HTTPS

 Setting up HTTPS was done by following this [ Youtube Video](https://www.youtube.com/watch?v=BeOKTpFsuvk&ab_channel=WornOffKeys).
 NOTE: You have to use a custom domain in order to set up https.
 Don't try to set up https with the EB domain name AWS generates for you.. you're going to have a bad time.
 Just buy a cheap domain name.

+If you're not using Route53, you need to create a certificate using AWS certificate manager.
+It will have you add a record to the DNS config.
+Then, add another record with a name of "api" and a value of the Elastic Beanstalk domain name.
+It should loook something like: prod-env.[id].us-east-1.elasticbeanstalk.com

 ### Troubleshooting EB